What advice do you have for expats having a baby in UK?

 We asked expat moms who gave birth in UK about their experiences and advice they have for other moms to be.
 They said...

 "Ensure that both you and your partner are registered with a GP as soon as possible, as they will be able to help you throughout your pregnancy by providing support, advice, and guidance.
 Make sure to familiarize yourself with the NHS maternity services available to you.
 Look into private medical insurance to provide additional benefits such as choice of midwife and private rooms where available.
 Make sure to book antenatal classes and childbirth sessions in advance to ensure that you have the opportunity to get to know your chosen birthing partners and to ask any questions that you may have.
-Finally, don’t forget the importance of the hospital bag preparing; pack important documents, supplies and other items that may help you on the big day," wrote a member who made the move to UK.
+Finally, don’t forget the importance of the hospital bag preparing; pack important documents, supplies and other items that may help you on the big day," remarked another expat in UK.

 "Move to Chipping Norton.
 Not all units are good units.
 Chipping Norton has the UNICEF Baby Friendly Award.
 They care for their mums and do not consider them numbers.
-As maternity services struggle to provide good care, Chippy is a diamond in the lot," explained one expat living in Chipping Norton, UK.
+As maternity services struggle to provide good care, Chippy is a diamond in the lot," said a member in Chipping Norton, UK.

 Please login to continue reading this article.